Shipaaaa/DS-BDA/hadoop-sample/README.md

 ### Additional Requirements

-Counters is used for statistics about malformed rows collection.
+Counters are used for statistics about malformed rows collection.

 ### Report includes